vahidhedayati/test-transactions/README.md

 http://localhost:8080/test-transactions/travelBooking/index

-Vahid'z Dealz: Option 1 works the rest throw exceptions - need to still work on this -
-		So click deal 1 ten times and it should then throw exception..

 Now the first index is me doing a wrapper around what the project is doing.
 It probably needs to list all of the domain classes - at the moment the hotel rooms are not going down need to look into that -- but the flights when it reaches 0 it don't let any more through - it provides a drop down chooce option 1 10 ten times and post it... each time the flights go down by 1 :